Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Dentist conducting a salivary test

 A person’s saliva is a good mirror of their health, containing biomarkers that provide invaluable insight about what’s going on with the rest of the human body.
-This is especially true when we’re trying ot help our patients overcome serious gum disease.
+This is especially true when we’re trying to help our patients overcome serious gum disease.
 By testing saliva, our team can determine the unique strain (or strains) of infectious bacteria that are present in the patient’s mouth.
 This way, Dr. Oshins can personalize your treatment plan, leading to long-lasting improvement.

 Have Questions?
 Get Answers.